WebReflection/qsa-observer/README.md

 const root = document;

 const {
-  flush,    // an utility to flush synchronously all queued mutations observer, // the MutationObserver created by QSAO(...) parse     // an utility to parse new elements
+  drop,     // an utility to drop a list of elements from being considered live flush,    // an utility to flush synchronously all queued mutations observer, // the MutationObserver created by QSAO(...) parse     // an utility to parse new elements